livnelson/Road-Trip/README.md

 ## Authors
 Liv Nelson

-##Conclusion
+## Conclusion
-We hope this application makes planning your national park trip easier and more enjoyable.
+I hope this application makes planning your national park trip easier and more enjoyable.
 Happy exploring!